pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

 ### Returns

-None
+- None

 ## Unsubscribe all

-Client scope only.
-Stop receiving real-time updates from all data streams and remove their entities.
+Stop updates from all streams and remove associated entities.
+Client-only.

 ### Method(s)
 ```
 `1pubnub.UnsubscribeAllobject>()
 `
 ```

 ### Sample code
 ```
 1